 Next we consider a well-known problem in the design literature, that of designing an Universal Motor.
+The Universal Motor is a motor with a wound armature and a wound stator.
+The armature is fed via brushes on a commutator, and is essentially the same as a D.C. motor.
+The universal motor operates off a single phase A.C. supply and accelerates until the load torque equals the output torque.
+Such motor are used from home appliances like domestic vacuum cleaners, food processors, mixer grinders to industry applications like material handling, power sector motors.
 Universal motors have been well studied in the product family design literature [Simpson, 1998], where the physical description and schematic of the universal motor have been presented.
-The design space for embodiment design consists of 10 design variables $\vec{v} = \{N_c, N_s, A{wa}, A{wf}, r_o, t, l{gap}, I, V_t, L\}$ where N_c : number of wire turns on the armature, N_s : number of wire turns on each pole on the field , A{wa} : cross-sectional area of the wire on the armature, A{wf} : cross-sectional area of the wire on the field, r_o :radius of the motor, t: thickness of the stator, I: current drawn by the motor, L: stack length, and the performance behaviors are taken as strength, mass, energy and efficiency and the corresponding performance metrics interms of these design variables can be $\pi{torque}(\vec{v}) = \frac{N_c \phi I}{\Pi}$, $\pi{mass}(\vec{v}) = mass{windings} + mass{armature} + mass{windings}, \\ \pi{power}(\vec{v}) = V_t I - I^2 (R_a + R_s) - 2I, \text{ and } \pi{efficiency}(\vec{v}) = \\ \frac{\pi{power}}{V_t I}.$ The derivation and the related equations are presented well in [Simpson, 1998].
-And the main constraints we considered here for the feasible motors are (i) the magnetizing intensity H < 5000 and (ii) the outer radius of the stator r_o must be greater than the thickness of the stator t.
+The design space for embodiment design consists of 10 design variables $\vec{v} = \{N_c, N_s, A{wa}, A{wf}, r_o, t, l{gap}, I, V_t, L\}$ where N_c : number of wire turns on the armature, N_s : number of wire turns on each pole on the field , A{wa} : cross-sectional area of the wire on the armature, A{wf} : cross-sectional area of the wire on the field, r_0 :radius of the motor, t: thickness of the stator, I: current drawn by the motor, L: stack length, and the performance